 - IB Math Applications and Interpretations SL, or IB Math Studies, do not satisfy the math requirement for admission to UBC’s science-based programs, the Faculty of Management, the UBC Sauder School of Business, or the Vancouver School of Economics.

 Degree-specific requirements: Pharmaceutical Sciences

 - IB Math Analysis and Approaches SL or HL, or IB Math Applications and Interpretations HL.
 (IB Math Applications and Interpretations SL, or IB Math Studies, are not acceptable.)

-Note: Grade 11 Chemistry requirements listed are only relevant to students who are not completing the equivalent IB Diploma Chemistry courses.
+Note: Grade 11 Biology requirement listed is only relevant to students who are not completing the equivalent IB Diploma Biology course.